GentlemanHal/ring-curl/README.md

 ### Options

-The following options can be used to modify the output, see the [curl man page](http://curl.haxx.se/docs/manpage.html) for more details about exactly what each option will do.
+The following options can be used to modify the output, see the cURL [man page](http://curl.haxx.se/docs/manpage.html) for more details about exactly what each option will do.

 - `:verbose?`
   A `truthy` value adds the `-v` curl flag to the output.